 • Doubled, mitered V-neck band

 Have you got a garter bar that you hardly ever use?
 Probably the most useful but underutilized accessory for knitting machines, the garter bar can make your machine knitting experience easier and more enjoyable, and even allow you to do patterns you didn't think were practical by machine.
 For instance, the garter bar can make hand-tooling lace fast and practical on a machine with no lace carriage.
 Diana shows you how to truly master the garter bar and get more out of your machine!
 These eighteen lessons are all newly filmed in 1080p high definition for a wonderful, clear picture, terrific for enhancing your own skills.
 Each lesson will make an interesting demonstration for your knit club or students!
-Packaged in a slimline two-DVD case, $25 plus shipping, plus sales tax if sold to a Texas resident.

 Sock DVD and Pattern Package